 How does Hansberry vividly portray the relationship between Beneatha and Asagai at this moment in the play?

-Or 1(b) In what ways does Hansberry strikingly convey the significance of moving to Clybourne Park for the Younger family?
+2 In what ways does Hansberry strikingly convey the significance of moving to Clybourne Park for the Younger family?

 ARTHUR MILLER: The Crucible